EmptySora/streaming-tools/README.md

 A PHP server application that uses MySQL to store a record of all the previously used titles/tags you've used while streaming.
 Please note the tool doesn't automatically pull such data, it just lets you record it.
 The "definitions.sql" file contains the MySQL database/table definition required to get it to work.
 Not 100% sure if it's valid sql, but if you use PHPMyAdmin or something, you could probably use the interface without any issues.

 ## streamers
 An HTML5 application that uses the Canvas API, to animate what is similiar to rain flowing upwards.
 Probably the most heavily documented of these tools.
+A live demo is located [here](https://emptysora.github.io/streamers/main.html)

 ## tts-bot
 An old C# based bot, that runs in a service container. it cooperates with the old-chatbot code to allow for low-ish latency text-to-speech.
 Unfortunately you can only choose the voice from the ones installed on your computer.
 [MS Documentation](https://docs.microsoft.com/en-us/previous-versions/office/developer/speech-technologies/dd167624(v%3Doffice.14))